ljacquin/wiser/README.md

 # -- get fixed effect vars where latitude and longitude are fitted as quantitative
 # variables for each environment (i.e. combination of site, year and block).

-# 📌 Note that the latitude and longitude fixed-effect variables, which are quantitative
+# 📌 Note that the latitude and longitude fixed-effect variables, which are quantitative and not
-# and not considered as factors, are highly correlated to each environment for which
+# considered as factors, are highly correlated to each environment for which they are fitted.
-# they are fitted.
-Hence, environment will not be fitted with wiser due to redundancy.
+# Therefore, the environment variable will not be fitted using wiser due to redundancy.

 fixed_effect_vars_ <- grep("_latitude$|_longitude$", colnames(pine_raw_pheno_data),
   value = TRUE
 )